 What to Do Immediately After Being Caught with Drugs

 If law enforcement catches you with drugs in Sydney, your immediate actions can shape the outcome of your case.
+Panic often leads to mistakes—knowing your rights is your best defence.

 Stay Calm and Respectful